markfinger/unfort/README.md

 Nonetheless, I've kept musing over them, and here are some notes in case anyone else wants to implement something with them:

 - There's a large cost associated with transporting data in and out of workers.
-So you'd probably need to build your pipeline so that each file is handled by a specific worker that doesn't require much context or interactions from the master process.
+So you'll probably want to build your pipeline such that each file is handled by a specific worker that doesn't require much context or interactions from the master process.
 - There's a large cost to spawning child processes.
 Node's pretty fast to boot, but it's not so fast to read in large amounts of modules.
 You'd only want workers if you had build